bdshahab/in-app-purchasing-by-crypto/README.md

-# in app purchasing by crypto
+# In-app purchasing by cryptocurrency

 (It's not a plugin!)